Iziedking/sFace/README.md

 The honest consequence: **a loser can decline to pay.** There is nothing here that can force a settlement, and the challenge screen says so rather than implying an enforcement that does not exist.

+## CT Signals

+The one thing in here that charges money, and the reason is boring: reading X costs per lookup and the credit has to come from somewhere.

+It answers a question you cannot answer about yourself.
+Of the accounts that publicly replied to or mentioned you this week, which ones already fly here, and which clan are they in.
+Picking a clan blind was the weakest decision in the game, so this is the fix for it: two or more of your actual engagers in one clan is a reason to look at it, and one is a coincidence.

+The free glance is deliberately useful rather than a teaser.
+It shows the real totals and your top three, computed from exactly the same read the paid tier uses.
+A paywall whose free side is worthless teaches people the paid side is worse.
+The deep read extends it to twenty and adds the clan overlap.

+**Nothing is stored.** Public replies and mentions only, computed on request and discarded.
+There is no engagement graph on disk, about players or about anyone they talk to.
+Set `SFACE_TREASURY` to charge for the deep read and `SIGNALS_PRICE_NIM` to price it; leave the treasury unset and it is simply free, which is the right default for a paywall with nowhere to pay.
+The payment is reported by the client, not verified on chain, exactly like challenge settlement and with the same caveat below.
+It matters less here: this repo is MIT and public, so the deep read was never behind a lock anybody had to break, and the screen says as much.

 ## The campaign